Visual-AI/SCD/README.md

 |   Standford Dogs   |       [link](http://vision.stanford.edu/aditya86/ImageNetDogs/)      |
 |   ImageNet  |    [link](https://www.image-net.org/download.php)     |

-You can also download the [extracted features](xxx), [gcd pretrained weights](xxx), and [zero-shot weights](xxx) and put them into the respective folders.
+You also need to download the [extracted features](xxx), [gcd pretrained weights](xxx), and [zero-shot weights](xxx) and put them into the respective folders.

 # Evaluation

 - **Unsupervised Setting**

-You can modify the configurations based on your need.
+You can just modify the configurations based on what you needs in the script.

 ```bash
 sh script/evaluate_unsupervised.sh